husamettinarabaci/rustExam/en/questions/section-11/question-105.md

-## 📚 Section: Macros
+## 📘 Section: Enums I
-### 🔹 Category: Macro Hygiene
+### 🔹 Category: Enum Methods with `impl`
-#### ❓ Question 105: Macro hygiene
+#### ❓ Question 105: Enum methods with `impl`

-Write a Rust macro that defines a variable and explain macro hygiene.
+Write a Rust program that defines methods for an enum using `impl`.

-- Show that the variable does not conflict with variables outside the macro.

-🔧 **Task:** Demonstrate macro hygiene in Rust.
+- Define an enum with at least two variants (one may carry data).
+- Implement a method for the enum using an `impl` block.
+- Demonstrate calling the method on an instance of the enum.

+🔧 **Task:** Define an enum, implement a method for it, and show how to call the method on an enum value.